-Randy Klabacka, PhD Student, Summer CMB Fellow
+Randy Klabacka, PhD Candidate, Summer CMB Fellow

 I am fascinated by the coevolutionary relationship between mitochondrial and nuclear genomes.
 I am interested in the role sexual reproduction plays in maintaining a healthy mitonuclear marriage, and analyzing the effects of parthenogenesis on mitochondrial dysfunction using physiological methods within a phylogenetic context.

 Twitter: @R_Klabacka Link to CV

 Dasia Simpson, PhD Student